 And so, instead of relying on a QR code or a website link, an NFC digital business card uses a small chip that’s embedded in the card to transmit contact information to a smartphone or other NFC-enabled device.

-Now, you have to know that while the chip is attached to a physical card or other surfaces like a phone case, badge, or even a keychain, the information is still shared in a digital way.
+Now, you have to know that while the chip is attached to a physical business card or other surfaces like a phone case, badge, or even a keychain, the information is still shared in a digital way.
 What happens is that the recipient simply holds their compatible phone or another NFC-enabled device close to the card.
 The device will then recognize the NFC chip and automatically pull up the shared information.
 The recipient can then save the information to their device and later follow up with the card owner.

 3. Other Forms of Digital Business Cards